jacobknighj12/Technical-Assessment-Task/README.md

 are correct on your version however I will add screenshots of my final product here as well to show my vision of the app, all functionality worked in both the live site and local

+with the Editing on the Event page the fields are editable through an on off togle with useState

 Routing through react router is also fully functioning when clicking on buttons between pages

 all images are located in the screencaps folder